 Mostly in Russian, a few articles and explanations in Spanish and English, but the pictures tells the story!

-I have found this article from Voice of Russia ruvr.ru/index.php?lng=eng
+I have found the article below from Voice of Russia

 Russian yachtsman was found dead near Naples